Find out more

 Sometimes owners do have to make the tough decision to give up their hounds because of unforeseen changes in their circumstances.

 If you are faced with such a dilemma, it is always advisable to contact the breeder first, as a reputable breeder will either take the hound back or assist with rehoming.

 Alternatively, please contact us (details below) as we will provide you with support and non-judgmental help during this difficult time, and will do our utmost to find a new home for your hound.

 The best position we can hope to be in is to have more suitable homes available than hounds needing them.
-You will find a link to a questionnaire that will help us better match hound and home in the Rescue menu.

 Whether you would like to adopt an Irish Wolfhound or have the sad task of giving your beloved hound up for adoption, we are here to help you.
 Should you see or know of a wolfhound in need, please also contact us.